 Stamps and Postcards

-A mailbox is located in the Regent Village car park in Grace Bay, Providenciales and at the Cruise Center in Grand Turk.
+A mailbox is located in the Regent Village car park in Grace Bay, Providenciales, and at the Cruise Center in Grand Turk.
 Otherwise, post needs to be dropped off at one of the local post office branches.

 Stamps and cards can be purchased from many gift shops in the Grace Bay area of Providenciales, and at the Cruise Center in Grand Turk (and at all post offices).
-Required postage for postcards are $0.40 for British Commonwealth destinations (such as Canada and the United Kingdom), and $0.80 for all other countries (including the United States).
+Required postage for postcards is $0.40 for British Commonwealth destinations (such as Canada and the United Kingdom), and $0.80 for all other countries (including the United States).

 Turks and Caicos Postal Code

 The postal code for the Turks and Caicos is TKCA 1ZZ.

 In the past, the country never relied on a postal or zip code.
 BWI (British West Indies) was occasionally used in lieu of an actual code, but is rarely seen today.

 The use of the UK format postcode TKCA 1ZZ is now becoming increasingly common.